 Lets see what has been said about Critter Assisted Therapy in the media – initially Critterish Allsorts

-Critterish Allsorts’ animal assisted therapy work – now known as Critter Assisted Therapy – has seen much media coverage over the last 2 years, all over the world.
+Critterish Allsorts’ animal assisted therapy work – now known as Critter Assisted Therapy – has seen much media coverage over the years, all over the world.
 It has been featured in animal magazines both here and on the continent, and in the national newspapers.
 It has been discussed in detail and at length on American Radio, and has been featured in mental health journals.
+Our work has also featured in documentaries on mainstream TV – BBC, Channel 5 and most recently Channel 4’s “Educating Greater Manchester”.
 Below we feature the best of them.

 October 2012 – Practical Reptile Keeping (UK)

 Our work featured in a 3 page article in this hobbyist magazine, and discussed using reptiles as therapy animals.
 We are thought to be the only company in the UK using reptiles extensively in pet therapy sessions.

 November 2012 – N.A.C.
 Magazine (Europe – France)

 Following on from the Practical Reptile Keeping feature, we were approached by a French based magazine putting together their very first edition, who wanted to also do a feature on our pet therapy work.

 What followed was not only a SEVEN page feature on our work, but we also managed to make the front cover of the very first edition of a brand new animal magazine.
 This is Dan, with our boa constrictor Connie (a very popular animal at our therapy sessions).